-Our other classes range from $5 to $10 for adults and $5 for students and seniors.
+Our classes range from $10 for adults and $5 for students and seniors.
 For our day courses and special events, prices vary.

 One way to save money on our classes is to join our Monthly Member program.
 Monthly Members attend as many weekly classes as they want for free, plus they receive a minimum of a 25 percent discount on special events, excepting fundraiser events and out-of-town retreats.

 Why do you charge for most classes?
 I thought Buddhists didn’t believe in profiting from Dharma.